-The Community Volunteer Council meeting (Sept.
-27) featured a panel of representatives who spoke about their volunteer programs: Candiss Kleen, Lincoln Industries, Tiffany Mousal, Lincoln Electric System, Jill Smith, Union Bank & Trust, and Parker Van Roy, Spreetail.
+A panel of business representatives discussed their volunteer programs: Candiss Kleen, Lincoln Industries, Tiffany Mousal, Lincoln Electric System, Jill Smith, Union Bank & Trust, and Parker Van Roy, Spreetail.

 Companies support activities which are suggested by employees.
 For others who may not familiar with the organization, a brief explanation should be provided before the group activity.
 They appreciate the thank you note and photo(s) for sharing with with others how they have made a difference in our community.
 Activities range from collecting shoe boxes, diaper drive to organizing an event fundraiser for a nonprofit organization.

-Thanks to Lincoln Industries for hosting the meeting and tour!
+Thanks to Lincoln Industries for hosting the meeting and tour (Sept.
+2017)!

 Helping Kids and Innovation in Lincoln

-The Community Volunteer Council (June 29, 2017) heard from Rich Claussen and Michelle Suarez about two of the three pillars for Prosper Lincoln’s community agenda.
+The Community Volunteer Council heard from Rich Claussen and Michelle Suarez about two of the three pillars for Prosper Lincoln’s community agenda.
 Representatives from Lincoln YMCA, and Lincoln City Libraries also discussed how their volunteer needs were helping the community agenda.
 Participants were provided with a brief tour of the facility.
-Thanks to Duncan Aviation for hosting the meeting and tour!
+Thanks to Duncan Aviation for hosting the meeting and tour (June 2017)!